Lakkhiram Agarwal

-Lakkhiram Agarwal (13 February 1932 – 24 January 2009) was an Indian politician from the Bharatiya Janta Party (BJP).
+Lakhiram Agrawal (13 February 1932 – 24 January 2009) was an Indian politician from the Bharatiya Janta Party (BJP).
 He was a member of the Rajya Sabha from 1990 to 2002 representing Madhya Pradesh and later Chhattisgarh.
 He was the state president of the BJP in Madhya Pradesh from 1990 to 2000, and became the state president of Chhattisgarh BJP after the bifurcation of Madhya Pradesh.

 Personal life

 Lakhiram Agrawal was born on 13 February 1932 to Mansha Ram Agrawal and Rukmani Devi in Kharsia, Raigarh district.
 He married Marwan Devi in 1950 and had five sons and one daughter.
 His son Amar Agrawal is a cabinet minister in the Government of Chhattisgarh, holding the portfolios of Taxation, Commerce and the Public health Department.
 He was educated until middle school in Naharpalli, Kharsia.

 Political career

 Agrawal became active in politics in 1960.
 He had served as the chairman of Kharsia municipal council from 1964 to 1969, the president of the District Cooperative Bank, Raigarh from 1977 to 1980, and the vice-president of the Madhya Pradesh State Marketing Association from 1977 to 1980.
 He was detained under the Maintenance of Internal Security Act in 1975 during the emergency.
 He became the State General Secretary of Madhya Pradesh BJP in 1983.
 He was a member of the Rajya Sabha from 10 April 1990 to 31 October 2000 representing Madhya Pradesh, and from 1 November 2000 to 9 April 2002 representing Chhattisgarh.
 Agrawal was a supporter of the formation of Chhattisgarh as a separate state.
 Nand Kumar Sai, in a 2010 interview, said that Agrawal was one of the contenders for the chief minister post after the 2003 Chhattisgarh Legislative Assembly election, along with Raman Singh and Dilip Singh Judeo.